WintersLt/fss16ppp/code/8/README.md

 We have used the ratio of hypervolume between the initial and the final population produced by the algorithm.
 We have used the improved hypervolume implementation proposed by Fonseca et. al.
 [here](http://lopez-ibanez.eu/doc/FonPaqLop06-hypervolume.pdf).
 This version of hypervolume estimation, altough slower, but gives much better results and allows us to discern and compare optimizers.
-The monte-carlo based hypervolume estimation technique, that we used earlier, always produced a hypervolume value of 1 irrespective of the optimization algorithms and hence provided no way to compare the results.
-We did not use IGD here as would have had to run this using diffrent optimizers to generate the _ideal_ pareto frontier as a step before, which could have been more time consuming.
+The monte-carlo based hypervolume estimation technique, that we used earlier, always produced a hypervolume value of 1 irrespective of the optimization algorithm and hence provided no way to compare the results.
+We did not use IGD here as we would have had to run this using diffrent optimizers to generate the _ideal_ pareto frontier as a step before, which could have been more time consuming.

 ### Choosing default parameters